eroist/rusty-langchain/README.md

 ## Contributing

-Contributions to `langchain_rs` are welcome!
+Contributions to `rusty-langchain` are welcome!
 If you would like to contribute, please follow these steps:

-1. Fork the `langchain_rs` repository
+1. Fork the `rusty-langchain` repository
 2. Create a new branch for your contributions
 3. Make your changes and write tests if necessary
 4. Ensure that all tests pass
 5. Submit a pull request with your changes

-Please refer to the [CONTRIBUTING.md](https://github.com/gyroflaw/langchain_rs/blob/main/CONTRIBUTING.MD) file in the repository for more information on how to contribute.
+Please refer to the [CONTRIBUTING.md](https://github.com/eroist/rusty-langchain/blob/main/CONTRIBUTING.MD) file in the repository for more information on how to contribute.

 ## License

-`langchain_rs` is released under the MIT License.
-See the [LICENSE](https://github.com/gyroflaw/langchain_rs/blob/main/LICENSE) file for more information.
+`rusty-langchain` is released under the MIT License.
+See the [LICENSE](https://github.com/eroist/rusty-langchain/blob/main/LICENSE) file for more information.